thorsten/phpMyFAQ/phpmyfaq/docs/README.txt

 - changed PHP requirement to PHP 5.2 (Thorsten)
 - added new and improved new basic layout theme (Charles A. Landemaine)
 - added RSS feed for every category (Thorsten)
+- added ability to copy and duplicate FAQ entries (Thorsten)

 For known issues please take a look at KNOWNBUGS.txt